yuruki/fuse-autoscale/README.md

 ### Maintenance mode

-When *scaleContainers* is set to *true*, shutting down containers in order to boot the host cleanly or deleting containers can be difficult because the autoscaler keeps restarting and recreating the containers.
+When *scaleContainers* is set to *true*, deleting containers or shutting them down in order to reboot the host cleanly can be difficult because the autoscaler keeps restarting and recreating the containers.

-To enter so-called Maintenance mode that allows you to work with container lifecycles set *scaleContainers* to *false* and increase *maxDeviation* to at least *1* to allow profiles to migrate to another container if necessary.
+To enter so-called Maintenance mode which allows you to work with container lifecycle manually, set *scaleContainers* to *false* and increase *maxDeviation* to *1* (depends on your setup) to allow profiles to migrate to other containers.
 You can perform the change with for example *fabric:profile-edit --pid io.fabric8.autoscale/scaleContainers=false --pid io.fabric8.autoscale/maxDeviation=1 your-profile* command.
-Set *scaleContainers* and *maxDeviation* back to their original values when you are done with the host.
+Set *scaleContainers* and *maxDeviation* back to their original values when you are done and the host is ready.

 ## Caveats

-Autoscaler can only create child containers.
+Autoscaler can only create child containers for now.
 Feel free to add the other container providers to the component.

 ## Example 1